 On February 11, 2021, the Company closed the February 2021 Offering with a single U.S.-based, healthcare-focused institutional investor for the purchase of (i) 2,784,184 shares of common stock and (ii) 5,549,149 pre-funded warrants, with each pre-funded warrant exercisable for one share of common stock.
 The Company also issued to the investor, in a concurrent private placement, unregistered common warrants to purchase 4,166,666 shares of the Company's common stock.
 Each share of common stock and accompanying common warrant were sold together at a combined offering price of \$3.00, and each pre-funded warrant and accompanying common warrant were sold together at a combined offering price of \$2.99.
-The pre-funded warrants are immediately exercisable, at an exercise price of \$0.01, and may be exercised at any time until all of the pre-funded warrants are exercised in full.
-The common warrants will have an exercise price of \$3.55 per share, will be exercisable commencing on the six-month anniversary of the date of issuance, and will expire five and one-half (5.5) years from the date of issuance.
+The pre-funded warrants were immediately exercisable, at an exercise price of \$0.01, and could have been exercised at any time until all of the pre-funded warrants are exercised in full.
+The common warrants had an exercise price of \$3.55 per share, were exercisable commencing on the six-month anniversary of the date of issuance, and will expire five and one-half (5.5) years from the date of issuance.
 The February 2021 Offering raised aggregate net proceeds of \$23.5 million, and gross proceeds of \$25.0 million.
 As of December 31, 2021, all pre-funded warrants issued in the February 2021 Offering have been exercised.
+In connection with the Company's October 2022 Offering, the exercise price of the institutional investor's 4,166,666 warrants was repriced to \$0.377 per share (see Note 11).